 Even after the law had been amended, Etienne still felt injustice stemming from a law that disadvantaged his barbershop and its hardworking employees just because it was not minority owned.

-This law unfairly treats people not as individuals, but as members of racial groups they didn’t choose.
-It’s also unconstitutional: The Equal Protection Clause of the Fourteenth Amendment protects individuals from being discriminated against due to arbitrary classifications and guarantees every American equality before the law.
+This law unfairly treated people not as individuals, but as members of racial groups they didn’t choose.
+It was also unconstitutional: The Equal Protection Clause of the Fourteenth Amendment protects individuals from being discriminated against due to arbitrary classifications and guarantees every American equality before the law.

-Represented by PLF free of charge, Etienne is fighting for his right to equality before the law.
+Represented by PLF free of charge, Etienne fought for his right to equality before the law.